The Crow (1994 film)

-The Crow is a 1994 American superhero film directed by Alex Proyas, written by David J. Schow and John Shirley.
-It stars Brandon Lee in his final film appearance as Eric Draven, a murdered musician who is resurrected to avenge his death and that of his fiancée.
-The film is based on James O'Barr's comic of the same name.
+The Crow is a 1994 American supernatural superhero film directed by Alex Proyas and written by David J. Schow and John Shirley, based on the 1989 comic book series by James O'Barr.
+It stars Brandon Lee in his final film role, as Eric Draven, a rock musician who is resurrected from the dead to seek vengeance against the gang who murdered him and his fiancée.

-Production on The Crow was struck by tragedy when Lee was fatally wounded during filming.
-As Lee had finished most of his scenes before his death, the film was completed through script rewrites, a stunt double, and digital effects.
-The Crow is dedicated to Lee and his fiancée, Eliza Hutton.
-After Lee's death, Paramount Pictures opted out of distributing the film and the rights were picked up by Miramax who oversaw The Crows completion.
+Lee was fatally wounded by a prop gun during filming.
+As he had finished most of his scenes, the film was completed through script rewrites, a stunt double and digital effects.
+After Lee's death, Paramount Pictures opted out of distribution and the rights were acquired by Miramax Films.
+The film is dedicated to Lee and his fiancée, Eliza Hutton.

-The Crow received positive reviews from critics, who praised its tone, visuals, Dariusz Wolski's cinematography, the production design, and Lee's performance.
-It also grossed $94 million worldwide, on a $23 million budget, and has gained a strong cult following.
-The film's success led to a media franchise that includes three sequels and a television series.
-The sequels, which mostly featured different characters and none of the original cast members, were unable to match the success of the first film.
+The Crow premiered in Santa Monica on May 10, 1994, and was released in the United States on May 13, 1994, by Dimension Films.
+The film received positive reviews for its stylized noir aesthetic, emotional resonance and Lee's performance.
+It grossed $94 million on a $23 million budget and has gained a cult following.
+The success led to three sequels, a television series, and a 2024 reboot, all of which failed to replicate the first movie's success.